seanivore/freelance-payments/assets/docs/BUG_STRIPE_API_WORKFLOW_FIX.md

     - According to our python scripts we have responses of 0, 1, and 2
     - We got 1 which makes sense because deleting products before prices is a validation error

+  * **Mystery becomes, what in the flow is calling delete_product repeatedly?!**

+    - The solution provides a more effective complete workaround from whatever was doing it
+    - And can remove other scripts in question, i.e. the successful catalog objects came from somewhere
+    - We will even eliminate the need for a 'cleanup_orphans.py' script for now

 ### GitHub Action Summary

   * **The "Process Job & Update Stripe Catalog" workflow from `process-job.yml`**

   + There is only one job in the workflow called "process-job"
+  + Commit: 79829df "Test: Trigger workflow to see full Stripe API error details #31"
-    - First half is smooth
+    - First half of the job steps run smoothly
     - Handle 'Contract Signing' and 'Payment Update' are skipped, as they should be

-So the first question I have is what in the flow is calling delete_product repeatedly.
-We should also make sure the "cleanup orphans" makes sense.
-It says it does prices first -- if it really does then we know it wasn't caused by that.

-Now, in GitHub looking at the "process job" from "Process Job & Update Stripe Catalog - Test: Trigger workflow to see full Stripe API error details #31"

-I see that, at least one of the scripts has a place where it uses a git command to look for changes -- in this case check for manifest changes.
-This is problematic and we implimented the sync flags to create a method that completely avoided using something like GIT at all.
-It worked in my little portfolio project, but we don't want to rely on a product like that for this wtuff.

-OH HERE WE GO ---  then in that flow it goes to "Process Stripe Products"

-Run python3 .github/scripts/process_stripe_products.py
-  python3 .github/scripts/process_stripe_products.py
-  shell: /usr/bin/bash -e {0}
-  env:
-    pythonLocation: /opt/hostedtoolcache/Python/3.14.2/x64
-    PKG_CONFIG_PATH: /opt/hostedtoolcache/Python/3.14.2/x64/lib/pkgconfig
-    Python_ROOT_DIR: /opt/hostedtoolcache/Python/3.14.2/x64
-    Python2_ROOT_DIR: /opt/hostedtoolcache/Python/3.14.2/x64
-    Python3_ROOT_DIR: /opt/hostedtoolcache/Python/3.14.2/x64
-    LD_LIBRARY_PATH: /opt/hostedtoolcache/Python/3.14.2/x64/lib
-    STRIPE_SECRET_KEY: ***
+    - Generate manifest `python3 .github/scripts/generate_manifest.py` runs effectively

+  * **First general problem is "Check for manifest changes" using GIT**

+  + We don't want to rely on a product like GIT and planned accordingly
+    - Reason we implemented the sync flag system
+    - Worked in my little portfolio project, but not for this project
+  + How to stop this step and method completely are part of the comprehensive, simple solution

+### Next Step "Process Stripe Products" Massive Errors

+  * **The "Run `python3 .github/scripts/process_stripe_products.py`" command**

-📁 Found 0 active job(s) in folder
+  + First clue: "📁 Found 0 active job(s) in folder"

-it found zero active jobs in the folder !!

-THEN it tries to use a delete call for the objects -- SO MANY in the list -- and it fails for all of them because "type object 'Price' has no attribute 'delete'" and after every one of those fails, it tries to make a call to delete the product which does go through but obviously fails.

-After all of those, of which there are many, it says:
+  + It then makes *~40 Delete calls* to remove Price Objects
+    - This is again because of buggy GIT usage in the script
+    - Somehow it was accruing products and they were stacking up from GIT
+    - Every call fails because "type object 'Price' has no attribute 'delete'"
+  + After every failed DELETE call, it tried to delete the associated Product Object
+    - Thankfully we'll be able to eliminate this from the flow logic
+    - It isn't clear how multiple Price Objects for a Product Object could be deleted without an error
+  + These DELETE Product Object calls did go through to Stripe API
+    - There are the HUNDREDS of these failed calls
+    - They must be what bogged down things from communicating the object created details we wanted
+    - They all fails because they had active Price Objects

+  * **No payments found in assets/jobs/test-single-payment-v2.json**

+  + Another odd clue it then says:
-📁 Found 1 job file(s)
+    - 📁 Found 1 job file(s)
-No payments found in assets/jobs/test-single-payment-v2.json

-✅ Processed 0 file(s) with Stripe updates
+    - ✅ Processed 0 file(s) with Stripe updates

+  * **Again, no clue what in the scripts, other than GIT could be the issue, but it doesn't matter**

+---

+## Over Engineering Identified As Primary Culprit

 -----